schollz/acrostic/README.md

 acrostic does not handle tempo changes well. its best to set the tempo you want and then start acrostic. if you do change the tempo, make sure to change the beats of a chord (you can change it from and back to) which will trigger acrostic to re-assign the sample lengths.

-## other
+## future

-<details><summary>dev only</summary>
+- fix [problems with softcut.rec_once](https://github.com/monome/norns/pull/1494), an addition to softcut better utilizes softcut to make fade-able loops (current acrostic uses clocks+recpre slew to accomplish the same thing).
+- option to introduce [ambisonics with head transfer functions](https://github.com/schollz/acrostic/blob/ambisonics/lib/Engine_Acrostic.sc#L14-L60) for more "swirling" for each track.

+<details><summary>dev only - installing with softcut.rec_once</summary>
+!!! do not follow these instructions unless you know what you are doing !!!

-I created a patch for softcut that simplifies the recording and lets the `pre` function work as it should.
+I created a patch for softcut that simplifies the recording and creating cross-fading loops.

-requires latest softcut and a unreleased norns build.
+requires a special patch to softcut and to norns.

 first rebuild norns: